ThingLabsIo/ThingLabsIo.github.io/pages/arduino/arduino-lab002.md

     - maker-101
 permalink: "/arduino/02/"
 ---
-If you haven't already done so, please follow the instructions in [Lab 00: Getting Started][6] section.
+If you haven't already done so, please follow the instructions in [Lab 00: Getting Started][gettingstarted] section.

 ### Table of Contents
 *  Auto generated table of contents